This Week at Glade Church

 Password: 202071

-Volunteers are needed for the Nursery
+Volunteers are needed for Kids Church and Youth Group

 Laundry Love has opportunities to volunteer.
 This is a great way to put “Words” into “Actions” of faith and love.
 We do this at the laundromat on North Main across from the Y-Thrift Shop.
 Click below to volunteer!